vespa/semantic-schema-parser/README.md

 Get in the example folder and run the command node main.js

 The example will create a file named result.json based in a URLs list.
-That file have an text example of the generate JSON object.
+That file have a text example of the generate JSON object.

 Probably , It'll be something like that: